puneet-ekline/ekline-kubernetes-website/content/en/docs/concepts/extend-kubernetes/api-extension/custom-resources.md

 Architecturally, [cloud native](https://www.cncf.io/about/faq/#what-is-cloud-native) application architectures favor loose coupling between components.
 If part of your workload requires a backing service for its routine operation, run that backing service as a component or consume it as an external service.
-This way, your workload does not rely on the Kubernetes API for its normal operation.
+This way, your workload does not rely on the Kubernetes API for its typical operation.
 {{< /note >}}

 ## CustomResourceDefinitions